tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Ra'ghemdros' Hoard.md

 7. A greatsword of fine make, apparently Stoneborn smithing, with a hilt decorated with mountain motifs. %%SECRET[26]%%
 8. A small sculpted figurine of a triceratops made from a reddish gemstone. %%SECRET[27]%%
 9. A shortbow, made of an unusual ebony wood that seems to faintly vibrant with excitement. %%SECRET[28]%%
-10. A wide belt made of a fine dragonhide leather, with an elaborate silver buckle. %%SECRET[28]%%
+10. A wide belt made of a fine dragonhide leather, with an elaborate silver buckle. %%SECRET[29]%%
-11.
+11. **tbd**
 12. tbd